 In early 1995, the vision was to bring Christians of different denominations and backgrounds together for a one-night prayer service.
-On September 29, 1995, along with the Zion Prayer Band of Ardmore; we held an all night worship and prayer service from 10:00 PM till 4:00 AM.
+On September 29, 1995, Executive Director Brian Jenkins along with the Zion Prayer Band of Ardmore held an all night worship and prayer service from 10:00 PM till 4:00 AM.

 But You Considered Me

-At the end of my evening they came to 16th & The Benjamin Franklin Parkway and saw 10 homeless people sitting on benches and we only had 5 bagged lunches left.
-They began to pass them out not knowing what would happen; the homeless people began to divide the lunches amongst themselves.
-Brian and Shandai never saw Mr. Jones again, but stated, "We see the smile he had on his face that night every time we see the smile of another homeless person we reach."
+Brian never saw Mr. Jones again, but stated, "I see the smile he had on his face that night every time I see the smile of another homeless person we reach."